 Come and Try:

-Members often bring along friends who have expressed an interest in the Garden.
+The "come and try" concept often extends to members bringing along friends who have expressed an interest in the Garden.
 This is a great way to get a feel for the place as there is someone to explain things and do introductions.

 Sometimes we run projects or activities that we think may be of interest to the general public.
 We advertise these to members and the public, and often have a vibrant and interesting group of members and volunteers coming along to help as a result.